-Every time the dog is engaged with you mark and reinforce.
+3. Every time the dog is engaged with you mark and reinforce.
 Drop a treat for the dog after feeding the dog directly, in order to set the environment up to teach the dog to re-engage with you.
-So, sometimes drop the food onto the ground by the dogs feet.
-Once the behaviour is reliable with this treat delivery, you can then start to toss the food slightly away.
-Now is a good time to introduce the verbal cue of the dogs name, to cue the next repetition of attention after they have consumed the reinforcement for the previous successful rep.
+So, sometimes drop the food onto the ground by the dog’s feet.
+Once the behavior is reliable with this treat delivery, you can then start to toss the food slightly away.
+Now is a good time to introduce the verbal cue of the dog’s name, to cue the next repetition of attention after they have consumed the reinforcement for the previous successful rep.

 Treat delivery should be used in a way that ensures the learner receives the reinforcement and sets the dog up for the next repetition of the behaviour.
 For example if you mark and then the dog starts to moves away (providing the dog still has you in their line of vision) by dropping the treat in front of you they should then orientate back to you to consume the food.
 If the dog has already moved away then toss the treat to them to ensure they receive the reinforcer.

-Ensure you always reinforce when your dog offers the behaviour during the session.
-Remember to set you and your dog up for success before starting to train the Attention behaviour.
+Ensure you always reinforce when your dog offers the behavior during the session.
+Remember to set you and your dog up for success before starting to train the Attention behavior.
 Ensure the environment is comfortable and conducive to learning.